samsheffield/2D_Game_Design/docs/week6.md

 ## Project 1
 Begin working on Project 1.
 Focus on coming up with a concept and getting things set up in Unity.
 Our goal is to have something playable in class next week, so be sure to reach out for help if you need it ASAP!

-As mentioned above, do not ocus on developing art assets this week _unless_ you are working with a partner.
+As mentioned above, do not focus on developing art assets this week _unless_ you are working with a partner.